weixian-zhang/FoodTruckJunkie/README.md

 Our team strives to include security in each phase of the SDLC.
 The following describes the software security practices our team follows throughout the SDLC.

+### Security "Business Requirements"

 ### Threat Modelling

-Threat modelling is done after we have the [Azure architecture diagram](#container-diagram) firmed up.
+Threat modelling is done after we have firmed up more or less on the [Azure architecture diagram](#container-diagram).
 Threat model designer file can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatModel-FoodTruckJunkie.tm7) and the exported       Report can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatMode-Report-FoodTruckJunkie%20WebApp.htm).

-The detected threats are evaluated one by one, for each threat that is mark as "Needs Investigation", a work item will be created to further explore mitigations in the form of:
+The detected threats are evaluated one by one, for each threat that is mark as "Needs Investigation", a work item will be created to further explore mitigations strategies such as:
   * code-based enhancements - for example encode HTML, Javascript output.
 Validate and whitelist input.
   * configuration changes to existing Azure resource - for example update App Service to not return web server information in response headers.
     Or tweak Azure Storage settings to not allow Anonymous access and more.
-  * Adding new security related Azure resources or 3rd-party security COTS products whenever necessary
+  * Adding new security related Azure services or 3rd-party security COTS products whenever necessary
     * Implementing defence-in-depth principles by introducing layered defence for example: Add a DMZ VNet with NextGen Firewall/Azure Firewall to ingest all Internet         traffic, perform TLS offloading and IDPS, before further routing to Application Gateway WAF for web vulnerabilities scan.
     * And/or implement Host-based protection (a.k.a endpoint protection) to detech VM level vulnerabilities
     * And/or 3rd-party SaaS-based WAF to inspect traffic before routing traffic to web app and more